List of Dungeon Crawl Classics modules: Program Guides & Yearbooks

+Hardcover Conversions

+These are classic adventures, converted for use with Dungeon Crawl Classics.
+Both Dark Tower and Caverns of Thracia are DCC RPG conversions of adventures released as part of the Goodman Games Original Adventures Reincarnated series.

 Other Rules Sets

 Advanced Dungeons & Dragons 1st edition

 These adventures were in most cases released as 3rd edition modules and were ported to the 1st edition as special releases for Gen Con.

 Castles & Crusades

 Goodman Games has produced, under license, several adventure modules for Castles & Crusades by Troll Lord Games.
 In most cases these are 3rd edition modules which were ported to the new rules system.

 Mutant Crawl Classics

 These adventures were released for use with the post-apocalyptic Mutant Crawl Classics RPG, which is 100% compatible with Dungeon Crawl Classics RPG.

 X-Crawl Classics

 These adventures were released for use with the X-Crawl Classics RPG, which is 100% compatible with Dungeon Crawl Classics RPG.